nnxmms/nnxmms/README.md

 ###

 <p align="left">I am an AI Penetration Tester currently working at Deutsche Telekom Security GmbH.
 With a strong background in machine learning and generative AI, I specialized in identifying and exploiting vulnerabilities in these systems.
-Also, you can find me exploring the latest advancements in AI or writing about my experiences on my blog, Hacking and Security.
+Also, you can find me exploring the latest advancements in AI or writing about my experiences on my blog, <a href="https://hacking-and-security.cc">Hacking and Security</a>.
 I'm passionate about sharing my knowledge with the community and collaborating with like-minded individuals to advance the field of AI security.</p>

 ###